gate-computer/gate/run/container/Capabilities.md

-# Installation security notes
+# Container capabilities

-The container binary needs capabilities for:
+Capabilities needed by the container binary:

-  - Configuring namespaces.
+  - Unless systemd support was disabled at build time, CAP_SETUID is needed for changing the effective user id to root for the duration of cgroup initialization.

-  - Configuring cgroup via systemd.
-Effective uid is temporarily set to root.
+  - If the kernel doesn't allow user namespace creation for non-root users, CAP_SYS_ADMIN is needed for that.
+After the container has been configured, it drops all privileges and uses a non-root user id.

-Things controlled by the user who can execute the container binary:
+Privileged things controlled by users who can execute a capable container

-  - Choose any two pairs of the parent namespace's user and group ids to be mapped to the container's user namespace.
-The credentials are used to (1) set up the mount namespace, and (2) for the executor process and its children.
+binary:

   - Choose any cgroup as the parent for the container's cgroup.